 |ZPacks Haul||62L||1 lb 8 oz||$299|

 The padded hip belt is quite wide (5″) and provides an outstanding fit that won’t slide down your hips even if you wear it fairly loosely.
 It’s attached to the bottom of the frame and floats freely, conforming to your anatomy, rather than making you conform to its shape like many internal frame backpacks.

-There are lots of good reason why people have to carry this much weight on a backpacking trip.
+There are lots of good reasons why people have to carry this much weight on a backpacking trip.

 - Wilderness backpackers that don’t have easy access to towns for resupply have to carry more gear, food, and fuel